 Academic substance and theoretical development

-- As mentioned above, the programme overall made a massive contribution to academic resources on t-learning.
+- The programme overall made a significant contribution to academic resources on t-learning.
 This includes theoretical papers, philosophical reflections and then many case studies.
 The first three theoretical publications of the T-learning project (Lotz-Sisitka et al., 2015, 2016 and Peters & Wals, 2016) made significant impact.
-Dimensions of the theoretical landscape that opened up include: a) Multi-level expansive transgressive learning research (Mukute; Pesanayi), b) generative systems science research (Tuan) c) transgressive research in scholar activism and network building (Macintyre and Chaves, Belay) involving transgressive research drawing in and on ICTs and creative praxis, arts-based methodologies and decolonial practice (McGarry, Kulundu, James, Burt, Macintyre and Chaves, Mphepo, Belay, Kuany).
+Dimensions of the theoretical landscape that opened up include: a) multi-level expansive transgressive learning research (Mukute; Pesanayi), b) generative systems science research (Tuan) c) transgressive research in scholar activism and network building (Macintyre and Chaves, Belay) involving transgressive research drawing in and on ICTs and creative praxis, arts-based methodologies and decolonial practice (McGarry, Kulundu, James, Burt, Macintyre and Chaves, Mphepo, Belay, Kuany).

 Information & Communication Technologies (ICT) – Mobile T-learning instruments

-- T-learning researchers have been involved with several policy processes.
-The T-learning team have made significant contributions to the UNESCO Education for Sustainable Development (ESD) 2030 policy, with Profs Arjen Wals and Heila Lotz-Sisitka playing a leading role, which contributed to the inclusion of a strong focus on transformative learning in the UNESCO ESD for 2030 Roadmap.
+- The T-learning team made significant contributions to the UNESCO Education for Sustainable Development (ESD) 2030 policy, which contributed to the inclusion of a strong focus on transformative learning in the UNESCO ESD for 2030 Roadmap.
 Empatheatre T-learning research led by T-learning researcher Dylan McGarry engaged national drug policy on harm reduction, with running tribunals in Parliament to national drug policy events.
-T-learning processes developed through Empatheatre have gone on to contribute to national and international policy processes in marine governance (national marine spatial plan working group, Marine Protected Areas working group, Small Scale Fisheries policy, and the UN Oceans committee on human rights and the environment) through the One Ocean Hub project.
+T-learning processes developed through empatheatre have gone on to contribute to national and international policy processes in marine governance through the One Ocean Hub project.
 The T-learning legacy also exists in active methodologies that are now being used in Colombian regional governance, through the work of Martha Chaves and in food system policy by Million Belay.

 Catalytic contributions to diversity in scholar activism